 Before we talk about the best preventative insecticides it’s important to point out the importance of timing.

-Grub preventatives are meant to kill the grub larvae that is recently hatched during the late summer.
+Grub preventatives are meant to kill the emerging grub larvae during the mid-late summer.

-Instead, the key to success is to get your preventative insecticide down during late spring (late May- late June) for preventing the new generation that comes in late summer-fall.
+The key to success is to get your preventative insecticide down during late spring (late May- late June) for preventing the new generation that comes in mid-late summer.

 Now, you may be wondering why you would have to apply preventative insecticides so early.
-It seems unnatural to put a product down in late spring to treat a problem that occurs in early fall.
+It seems unnatural to put a product down in late spring to treat a problem that occurs in late summer.

 The reason for this early timing is because the preventative insecticides take several months to become activated.
 These products are only effective once they get broken down into the soil and absorbed by the grass.